-Only enable logging long enough to capture an issue.
-Logging decreases performance and can consume a large quantity of disk space.
+- Only enable logging long enough to capture an issue.
+Logging decreases performance and can consume a large quantity of disk space. - The settings for logging apply to every connection that uses the DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector, so make sure to disable the feature after you are done using it.

-The settings for logging apply to every connection that uses the DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector, so make sure to disable the feature after you are done using it.
+DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector Logging is configured through driver-wide settings in the

-Logging is configured through driver-wide settings in the datastax.cassandraodbc.ini file, which apply to all connections that use the driver.
+${\tt datastax.cassandraodbc.ini}$ file, which apply to all connections that use the driver.